michaeldmoore/CSVServer/README.md

 71,79,2020-04-03 14:30,65
 ```

-Each row should have a date field (by default, named 'date' though this can be overriden - see below), plus one or more uniquely named value fields.
+Each row should have a date field (by default, named 'date' though this can be overridden - see below), plus one or more uniquely named value fields.

-CSVServer runs as a HTTP (REST) server, on port 4000 (this can be changed by editting CSVServer.js).
-Also, note that the current version is set to run on the localhost (ie, on the same server as Grafana itself).
+CSVServer runs as a HTTP (REST) server, on port 4000 (this can be changed by editing CSVServer.js).
+Also, note that the current version is set to run on the localhost (i.e. on the same server as Grafana itself).
 Hosting CSVServer on a different server will most likely require a CORS header to be added to the source, and any firewalls configured to support it).
 Adding secure HTTPS support would require a similar change.
 No plans exist to build this support in - at least - not yet.

 ## Setting up Grafana SimpleJSON datasource to use CSVServer